Lightning Lane Tips & Strategy

 Our Top Selections

-Genie+ rides marked MP are ones where Lightning Lane times are likely to get claimed very quickly.
+Lightning Lane rides marked PB are ones where Lightning Lane times are likely to get claimed very quickly.
 The next available return time could be hours in the future fairly early, possibly even before the park opens.
 A few of them could be completely sold out, maybe even before park opening on a busy day.
-If it’s super important to you to get a Genie+ Lightning Lane reservation for one of them early in the day, it’s a good idea to be up and ready by 6:45 am so you can buy Genie+ and be ready to snag a reservation right when they become available at 7:00 am.
+If it’s super important to you to get a Lightning Lane reservation for one of them early in the day, it’s a good idea to get it pre-booked on the first day you’re eligible to book.
+In a few cases we’ve marked multiple Tier 1 rides as PB, and obviously you can’t pre-book them all.
+The recommendation is to book the one highest in the list, and then try to get the others on the same day after tapping into your first ride of the day.

-All the other rides that aren’t on our list could be perfectly fine choices for Genie+ or Individual Lightning Lanes, but depending on how busy the parks are, you can probably ride many of them standby while you’re waiting for your next Lightning Lane reservation to come up.
+All the other rides that aren’t on our list could be perfectly fine choices for Lightning Lane Multi Pass or Single Pass, but depending on how busy the parks are, you can probably ride many of them standby while you’re waiting for your next Lightning Lane reservation to come up.
 If you knock off all your high-priority reservations early in the day, well, the rest of the day is gravy!
 At that point just grab any Lightning Lane reservation that looks like it would save you some time.